 We'll also show you how a Dominican education is more affordable than you might think with support from financial aid, scholarships and loans.

-Our Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+Our Master's in Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).

 6116 Executive Boulevard, Suite 200

 North Bethesda, MD 20852-4929